kodecocodes/ios-interview/All Questions/README.md

 Given this mockup, draw and take me through the constraints and UI elements you might use.

-Create a one-page app to show a list of products and their price from a json hosted either online or locally.
+Create a one-page app to show a list of products and their price from a JSON hosted either online or locally.

-> The json had an image url of a product, name, and price.
+> The JSON had an image url of a product, name, and price.
 For extra
 > points create a way to sort the list by price or item name.

-Create a social media app from a json hosted online.
-The json had 4 endpoints, users, posts, photos, and albums.
+Create a social media app from a JSON hosted online.
+The JSON had 4 endpoints, users, posts, photos, and albums.

 > Users contained a lot of user information, like their name, company,
 > address, avatar image, etc. Posts had user ids and their comments.
 > Albums had their names and ids, and Photos had albums ids and picture
 > images.
-They wanted the ability to see homescreen of comments with
+They wanted the ability to see home screen of comments with
 > users’ names and avatar, and when clicked on user name a user profile
 > screen would show with user’s information.